 In order to protect our intellectual property rights, we may be required to spend significant resources to monitor and protect these rights.
 Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming, and distracting to management and could result in the impairment or loss of portions of our intellectual property.
 Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims, and countersuits attacking the validity and enforceability of our intellectual property rights.
 An adverse determination of any litigation proceedings could put our intellectual property at risk of being invalidated or interpreted narrowly and could put our related pending patent applications at risk of not issuing.
-Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation particularly in the US, there is a risk that some of our confidential or sensitive information could be compromised by disclosure in the event of litigation.
-In addition, during the course of litigation, there could be public announcements of the results of hearings, motions or other interim proceedings or developments.
+Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there could be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our common stock.
 Negative publicity related to a decision by us to initiate such enforcement actions against a client or former client, regardless of its accuracy, may adversely impact our other client relationships or prospective client relationships, harm our brand and business, and could cause the market price of our common stock to decline.
 Our failure to secure, protect, and enforce our intellectual property rights could adversely affect our brand and our business.